Chickens Are The Best Pets. Yes, Even in HDBs

 In such a scenario, it’s not just chickens; any animal would be unhygienic if you don’t care for them.
 You’re welcome to take a whiff of a stray dog or a chao recruit one week into his outfield.

-Though of course, this doesn’t stop their owners.
-Eric tells me about many members of Fowl Mouthed Family who eagerly post after-shower pictures of their primped up chickens on Facebook.
+Of course, this doesn’t stop their owners.
+Eric tells me about many members of the Fowl Mouthed Family who eagerly post after-shower pictures of their primped-up chickens on Facebook.

 3. “Chickens caw and crow and make noise all the time!”